Voice Elements: WebRTC

-Voice Elements launched their WebRTC interface in August 2013 with their Voice Elements Platform 5.
+Voice Elements launched their WebRTC interface in August 2013, with their Voice Elements Platform 5.
 It includes a simple API for creating browser-based, feature-rich WebRTC applications.

 This new feature was premiered at the WebRTC Conference & Expo, Atlanta GA, June 25–27, 2013.

+WebRTC is a technology that allows you to use your browser simultaneously as a web browser and as softphone.